wpswings/subscriptions-for-woocommerce/README.txt

 == Changelog ==

+= 1.5.5 - Released on 03 October 2023 =
+* Latest WP( 6.3.1 ) and WC( 8.1.1 )
+* New: Added for a promotional banner
+* Enhancement: Subscription information on the cart page and checkout page.

 = 1.5.4 - Released on 18 August 2023 =

 * Latest WP( 6.3.0 ) and WC( 8.0.2 )